GPflow/GPflowOpt/CONTRIBUTING.md

 ## Keeping up with GPflow and TensorFlow

 GPflowOpt currently tries to keep up with the GPflow master, though at some point we will start depending on the latest released version.
 Hence, GPflowOpt also adheres to the api of the TensorFlow version as required by GPflow.
 In practice this hopefully means we will support the latest (stable) TensorFlow, which is supported by GPflow.
-Any change in the version of GPflow or TensorFlow will bump the minor version number of GPflowOpt.
+Any change in the supported version of GPflow or TensorFlow will bump the minor version number of GPflowOpt.

 Changing the minimum required version of TensorFlow that we're compatible with requires a few tasks:
  - update versions in `setup.py`